armory/documentation/_spinnaker/operator-config.md

 ```

 # SpinnakerConfig
-This is an example configMap that is referenced by SpinnakerService.
+This is an example ConfigMap that is referenced by SpinnakerService.
 Note that the *metadata.name* field in this example should match *spec.spinnakerConfig.configMap.name* on SpinnakerService manifest.

 ```yaml